D-Day Air Operations

 The naval and airborne assault on Operation Overlord is known as Operation Neptune.
 This part of the site presents Neptune’s preparations and airborne operations: D-Day parachute drops of allied troops at the ends of the landing zones, as well as shelling of the main targets.

-Presentation of the objectives and components of the American airborne and airborne assault on the night of June 5 to 6, 1944 as part of Operation Neptune.
+Presentation of the objectives and components of the American airborne assault on the night of June 5 to 6, 1944 as part of Operation Neptune.

-Presentation of the objectives and components of the airborne and airborne assault of the Commonwealth Armed Forces during the night of June 5 to 6, 1944, as part of Operation Neptune.
+Presentation of the objectives and components of the British airborne assault on June 6, 1944, as part of Operation Neptune.

 Objectives, organization and conduct of bombing missions by the Allied Air Forces as part of Operation Neptune along the French coast.